Tour Code: 5300BLACKCAB

 Leave Dublin and travel by luxury coach to Belfast for a black cab tour, followed by a trip to the UNESCO World Heritage-listed Giant’s Causeway and the Carrick-a-Rede Rope Bridge.
 From the comfort of your black cab, tour Northern Ireland's capital, seeing all the landmark sites, including the Belfast Docks and the Falls and Shankill neighborhoods.
 After learning about Belfast’s political history, travel along the Antrim Coastal Drive, stopping to explore the famous rock formations of the Giant’s Causeway and to take the perilous walk across the Carrick-a-Rede Rope Bridge.

-In the early morning, your guide will pick you up from selected central Dublin hotels and then drive you north out of the city by luxury coach.
+In the early morning, your guide will pick you up from selected centrally located pickup points and then drive you north out of the city by luxury coach.
 After a journey of roughly two hours, arrive in Belfast, the capital of Northern Ireland, in time for your black cab tour.

 On a route around the city, listen to your guide talk through the highs and lows of Belfast’s fascinating political history.
 Hear of its industrial roots, the past four decades of civil unrest, and of its current regeneration; many say the city’s heyday is still to come.